Local churches (affiliation): Developments after 1949

 The Denunciation Movement that began in 1951 after China entered the Korean War aimed at severing Christian groups in China from foreign influence, including expelling all foreign missionaries.
 As a side effect of the disbanding of mission churches, the local churches experienced "a spectacular rise in membership."
 The Denunciation Movement turned to leading Chinese Christians who would not join the Three-Self Reform Movement.
 Nee, who managed his family's pharmaceutical company, was imprisoned in 1952 during the Five-Anti Campaign and died in a labor camp 20 years later.
-Meanwhile, the work in Taiwan led by Witness Lee had grown to more than twenty thousand members in sixty-five churches.
+Meanwhile, the work in Taiwan led by Witness Lee had grown to more than 20,000 members in 65 churches.
 Witness Lee visited the United States in 1958 and moved there in 1962, settling first in Los Angeles.
-Today there are 250 local churches in the United States with approximately 30,000 members, and local churches can be found on all six inhabited continents.
+Today, there are 250 local churches in the United States with approximately 30,000 members, and local churches can be found on all six inhabited continents.

 Church meetings

 The local churches practice mutuality in their meetings based on verses such as 1 Corinthians 14:26 ("Whenever you come together, each one has a psalm, has a teaching, has a revelation, has a tongue, has an interpretation.
 Let all things be done for building up.").
-Participants are encouraged to request hymns, offer brief comments, or pray at will.
-This is particularly evident in "prophesying meetings" in which members speak one after another usually based on what they studied throughout the previous week from the Recovery Version, the books of Watchman Nee and Witness Lee, and the periodical Holy Word for Morning Revival all published by Living Stream Ministry.
+Participants are encouraged to request hymns, make brief comments, or offer prayers or praises at will.
+This is particularly evident in "prophesying meetings" in which members speak one after another usually based on their recent learnings and experiences from their Christian walk and/or what they have studied throughout the previous week from the Bible, usually with the help of the commentary books by Watchman Nee and Witness Lee, including the periodical Holy Word for Morning Revival published by Living Stream Ministry.